hoanhan101/gray/_posts/2019-07-17-millionaire-fastlane.md

 - The Slowlane is to get a good job, invest in the stock market, max out your 401k and be rich by 65.
   - It demands a long time of employment.
   - You have limited leverage and limited control with a job.
-    - Fixed income: the pay rate is fixed for a year and it takes a long time to get a raise
+    - Fixed income: the pay rate is fixed for a year and it takes a long time to get a raise.
-    - Fixed hours: you can only do so much
+    - Fixed hours: you can only do so much.
   - $10,000 investment with 15% return will worth $2.5 millions in 40 years.
     - 15% consistence is impossible.
     - $2.5 millions only worth $250k in today dollars thanks for inflation!
     - You will likely not have the youth to experience the millionaire lifestyle by then anyway.
   - Have you ever known a person who got rich by doing this?
-What’s their life be?
+What would their lives be like?
 - The Fastlane is to build a system/product that will leverage the work and help millions of people.
   - The amount of money in your life is a reflection to the amount of value you have given to others.
   - In order to make millions, impact millions.
 The more lives you impact, the more wealth you attract.